pra1ries/StartupLoader/README.md

 # StartupLoader
 A batch file used to copy programs to startup.

+**IMPORTANT**
+Due to a recent Windows update, StartupLoader now needs to be run with administrator privledges.
+This can be done by right-clicking the .bat file and selecting "run as administrator."

 # Features
 - Copies files to startup (obviously)
 - Log